Combat-Craft/NOVA/README.md

 if you plan to have wireless control, make sure the following is done:
 - Both computers are on the same network (don't use wifi and use a hotspot)
+- if using a VM, ensure the network adapter is set to Bridged mode rather than NAT
 - run the following lines (on both computers): `echo "export ROS_DOMAIN_ID=0" >> ~/.bashrc` and `echo "export ROS_LOCALHOST_ONLY=0" >> ~/.bashrc`
 - restart your terminals and try now